 Below, you will find a guide on how to send money from PayPal to the TransferWise Borderless Account.
 You will also learn if it is possible to send money from TransferWise to PayPal.
+This guide will also work for the WorldFirst World and OFX Global Currency account.
+The principles are the same

 - Create a personal or business account with TransferWise.